LyonSyonII/Polyglot/README.md

     end

-You can return multiple things, order must be preserved when returning.
+You can return multiple things using a tuple, return order must be preserved.

-    fn return_multiple: int, num, char
+    fn return_multiple: (int, num, char)
-        25, 3.14, 'a'
+        (25, 3.14, 'a')
     end

 To return early, use the "ret" keyword.
 The last line in a function will always be treated as an implicit return.